mongodb/specifications/source/retryable-writes/retryable-writes.rst

 Changelog
 =========

-:2024-04-29: Correct the path of some referenced documents.
+:2024-04-29: Fix the link to the Driver Sessions spec.
 :2024-01-16: Do not use ``writeConcernError.code`` in pre-4.4 mongos response to
              determine retryability.
 Do not use ``writeErrors[].code`` in pre-4.4 server responses to determine retryability.